cwchentw/lightweight-cms/README.md

 $ npm run prod
 ```

-Deploy the cloned repo to a web hosting service supporting PHP 7:
+Deploy the cloned repo to a web hosting service supporting PHP 7.2 or above:

 ```
-$ sudo ./scripts/sync-to /path/to/www
+$ ./scripts/sync-to /path/to/www
 ```

-If you update your local repo, repeat the command to update the code in your production environment.
+If you update anything locally, repeat the command to update your change in a production environment.

-Set the configuration of the web server accordingly.
+Set the configuration of a web server accordingly.
 [Here](/scripts/nginx.conf) is a sample Nginx configuration.

 (Optional) Save the local repo to another remote repo: